Lynn de Silva: Salvation

 With an inclusivistic view on religion in the early stages of his career, Lynn de Silva believed that salvation does not only apply to Christians, but also to other religions.
 He maintained that while Christians can use Christ as their means for salvation, other religions can use their own means for salvation.
 Later in his life, de Silva developed more of a pluralistic view on religion, believing that neither of the two religions is superior to the other.
-Perry Schmidt-Leukel notes how this change of view is evident in de Silva's posthumous article Buddhism and Christianity Relativised, in volume 9 of the Dialogue journal.
+Schmidt-Leukel notes how this change of view is evident in de Silva's posthumous article Buddhism and Christianity Relativised, in volume 9 of the Dialogue journal.

-In her PhD thesis containing a chapter on de Silva's work, Damayanthi Niles claims that there is a problem with de Silva's argument in relation to salvation, in that it "reconciles the exclusive Christ-event and the inclusive vision of God's salvific plan purely on Christian terms," and that it does not take the "religious visions and commitments of other faiths seriously."
+In her doctoral thesis containing a chapter on de Silva's work, Damayanthi Niles claims that there is a problem with de Silva's argument in relation to salvation, in that it "reconciles the exclusive Christ-event and the inclusive vision of God's salvific plan purely on Christian terms," and that it does not take the "religious visions and commitments of other faiths seriously."
 Furthermore, she argues that de Silva's understanding of salvation, as found in his paper Non-Christian Religions and God's Plan of Salvation (de Silva 1967b), borrows a religious idea from other religions and uses the idea to make Christianity more palatable to other religions and to Christians sensitive to pluralism.

 Thanatology

-In the last few years before his death, de Silva focused his study towards the study of human death, namely, the field of Thanatology.
+In the last few years before his death, de Silva focused his study towards the study of human death, namely, the field of thanatology.
 His quest was motivated mainly by the death of his wife Lakshmi in December 1980, but also by his curiosity about the meaning of resurrection.
 With this frame of mind, de Silva studied the beliefs and practices of people with respect to death, such as the phenomenon of mediums, with help from Buddhist exponents of reincarnation.
 Although traces of his findings can be seen in his last writings, de Silva died before completing his study.
 His last findings were published posthumously by his friend and colleague, Fr.
 Aloysius Pieris S.J., in the paper Buddhism and Christianity Relativised, which appeared in volume 9 of the Dialogue journal.

-In this paper, de Silva talks about "Life Beyond Death," and writes that theologians should not ignore data from Parapsychology.
+In this paper, de Silva talks about "Life Beyond Death," and writes that theologians should not ignore data from parapsychology.
 He urges that evidence about the paranormal is compelling, and that it is a field that merits careful study.

-Regarding Purgatory, de Silva states in this paper that the Hindu/Buddhist view, where Ultimate Reality is reached through a process of purification through liberation from self and elevation to stages of spiritual development, is more acceptable than the belief in a single life on earth and an everlasting hell or heaven after death.
+Regarding purgatory, de Silva states in this paper that the Hindu/Buddhist view, where Ultimate Reality is reached through a process of purification through liberation from self and elevation to stages of spiritual development, is more acceptable than the belief in a single life on earth and an everlasting hell or heaven after death.
 Furthermore, he insists that the Hindu/Buddhist view conforms to modern theological as well as psychical research.
-In agreement with the Hindu/Buddhist view, de Silva, in this paper, regards Purgatory to be a place of cleansing, which ultimately makes a person ready for eternal life in Heaven.
+In agreement with the Hindu/Buddhist view, de Silva regards purgatory to be a place of cleansing, which ultimately makes a person ready for eternal life in Heaven.